Capillary Filling - Phase Field Method

 To model the adhesive forces at the walls correctly, the treatment of the boundary conditions is important.
 If you fix the velocity to zero on the walls, the interface cannot move along the walls.
 Instead, you need to allow a non-zero slip velocity and to add a frictional force at the wall.
 With such a boundary condition, it is possible to explicitly set the contact angle, that is, the angle between the fluid interface and the wall.

 The model calculates the pressure field, the velocity field, and the water surface’s shape and position.
-It uses a level set method to track the air/water interface and shows how to add friction and specify the contact angle at the channel walls.
+It uses a level set method, or a phase field method, to track the air/water interface and shows how to add friction and specify the contact angle at the channel walls.
 The capillary forces dominate over gravity throughout the simulation so that the interface moves upwards during the entire simulation.